ExecutivePro User Guide

 Filtering out employees: filter

-command helps you to search for employees by their salaries or remaining leave counts.
+Similar to the find command, the filter command helps you to search for employees by their salaries or remaining leave counts.

 Furthermore, you can find employees whose salaries/leave counts are greater than/lesser than/equal to a specified amount.